JCurley10/Jeopardy_nlp/README.md

 - hard clues: over $1200 in round 2, a daily double in round 2, or final jeopardy

 **Thanks**<p>
-A special thank you to Galvanize instructors and residents Kayla, Chris Martha, Alex, and Jenny, and to my scrum group of fellow NLP investigators: Pedro, Ian, Jeff and Devon
+A special thank you to Galvanize instructors and residents Kayla, Chris, Rosie, Martha, Alex, and Jenny, and to my scrum group of fellow NLP investigators: Pedro, Ian, Jeff and Devon

 This project is dedicated to the late Alex Trebec, the beloved host of *Jeopardy!* for 37 seasons and my friend Laura whose love of Jeopardy inspired this investigation.